AnnaNomoly/fields-of-mistria-mods/DigUpAnything/README.md

 Items in Fields of Mistria have what I generally refer to as an "internal name" that uniquely identifies them.
 Unlike their ID (number) that CAN change with each update, the internal name is NOT meant to change, and is therefore an easy way for the developers and us to identify an item.

 ### Looking Up Internal Names
+> **NOTE**: The table below now lists both the *internal* item name AND the *displayed* item name in game.

 You may know the name of an item you wish to obtain using this mod, but don't see it in the list below.
-That's because the *actual* item name is NOT always the same as its *internal* name.
+That's because the *actual* (displayed) item name is NOT always the same as its *internal* name.
 Let's use `Shiny Bead`, the item animals reward you with, as an example.
 In the list below we see I made a note indicating that the *internal* item name for it is actually `animal_currency`.

 But how did I figure that out?
 By looking in the game's **localization** file: `localization.json`.
 This JSON file contains all of the game's translated text for items, conversations, and more!
 By searching for `"Shiny Bead"` in the file I arrived at the line shown below:
 ```